AxisCommunications/acap3-examples/README.md

 * [Toolchain](https://hub.docker.com/repository/docker/axisecp/acap-toolchain) -  An Ubuntu-based Toolchain bundle with all tools for building and packaging an ACAP 3.1 application included.
 * [API 3.1](https://hub.docker.com/repository/docker/axisecp/acap-api) - An Ubuntu-based API bundle with all API components (header and library files) included.

-# How to work with Github repository
-You can help to make this repo a better one using the following commands.

-1. Fork it (git checkout ..)
-2. Create your feature branch: git checkout -b <contr/my-new-feature>
-3. Commit your changes: git commit -a
-4. Push to the branch: git push origin <contr/my-new-feature>
-5. Submit a pull request

 # License
 [Apache 2.0](LICENSE)